 Pygmy goats are a common companion species.
 However, even they need a bit of room to thrive.
 The average miniature goat needs at least 135 square feet to roam around in.
 Larger goats may need as much as twice that.
 This measurement is per goat.
 If you decide to get multiple goats, you’ll have to multiply those numbers.

-Goats are also escape artists.
+Goats are also amazing escape artists.
 They can climb exceptionally well.
 After all, it isn’t odd to find wild goats on the sides of mountains!
-A 4- to 5-foot fence is required to keep these goats in.
+A 4- to 5-foot fence is required to keep most goats in; however, athletic goats can jump much higher — at heights of over 12 feet!
 Make sure everything is pushed away from the fence — you don’t want them climbing up on a piece of play equipment and then jumping over the fence.

 A shelter is also necessary.
 Barns and sheds are standard options.
 Either way, be sure the shelter is draft-free to prevent illnesses and diseases.
-Windows are not necessary and should be well above the goat’s head.
-They’re notorious for getting their head stuck in windows.
+Windows are not absolutely necessary, but if used, they should be well above the goat’s head.
+They’re notorious for getting their head stuck in windows while attempting to jump.

 Can You Keep a Goat as a House Pet?